dwkim78/ASTRiDE/README.md

 ## Citation

-If you use this package for science publication, we will appreciate a citation to the paper [Kim+ 2005](http://adsabs.harvard.edu/abs/2005JASS...22..385K) and also to this github repository.
+If you use this package for science publication, we will appreciate a citation to the paper [Kim+ 2005](http://adsabs.harvard.edu/abs/2005JASS...22..385K) and also to the current [github repository](https://github.com/dwkim78/ASTRiDE).

+## Contact

+If you have questions, send an email to dwkim78 at gmail.
+My official webpage is [sites.google.com/site/dwkim78](https://sites.google.com/site/dwkim78/).